mobizt/Firebase-ESP8266/src/README.md

-#### Set binary data from file stores on SD card to the defined database path if defined database path's ETag matched the ETag value
+#### Set binary data from file stores on SD card/Flash memory to the defined database path if defined database path's ETag matched the ETag value

 param **`dataObj`** - Firebase Data Object to hold data and instances.

+@param **`storageType`** - Type of storage to read file data, StorageType::SPIFS or StorageType::SD.

 param **`path`** - Target database path which binary data from file will be set.

-param **`fileName`** - File name in 8.3 DOS format (max.
-8 bytes file name and 3 bytes file extension) stored in SD card.
+param **`fileName`** - File name included its path in SD card/Flash memory.

 param **`ETag`** - Known unique identifier string (ETag) of defined database path.